DongChen06/Microgrid/README.md

 ---------
 - The first experiment is the frequency and voltage control for 4-DER and 20-DER microgrid systems.

 We adapt the DER system proposed in reference [1].
 The architecture is given by Fig.1.
+In this system, only the first DER unit can access the reference value of frequency and voltage, while all the other DERs need to communicate with its neighbors to track the reference values.

 <p align="center">
      <img src="docs/DER_4_architecture.png" alt="output_example" width="40%" height="40%">
-     <br>Fig.1 Single-line diagram of 4-DER microgrid test system.
+     <br>Fig.1 Architecture and communication graph of 4-DER microgrid test system.
 </p>

 <p align="center">